JacobBarthelmeh/examples/README.txt

 creates an executable file called server.
 To start the server execute the server file.

-The server defaults to looking at localhost, port 9877 for a client.
+The server defaults to looking at port 9877 for a client.
-After responding ("I hear ya") to a client this basic version of a server immediately terminates the connection.
+After printing out the clients message to the terminal and responding ("I hear ya") to the client this basic version of a server immediately terminates the connection to the current client and waits for the next.